vercel/micro-dev/readme.md

 Things this package handles for you:

-- Hot code reloading
+- **Hot Reloading:** When making changes to your code, the server will restart by itself
-- Logs for incoming and outgoing requests
+- **Logs:** Incoming and outgoing requests will be logged to `stdout`
-- JSON bodies are logged in a beautiful way
+- **Beautiful JSON:** When JSON bodies are logged, they're styled and prettified
-- The local address is pasted to the clipboard automatically
+- **Clipboard Support:** The local address is pasted to the clipboard automatically
-- Automatic detection and use of an open port
+- **Port Selection:** Automatic detection and use of an open port (if the specified one is in use)
-- Network address shown in addition to local one
+- **Debug in Your Network:** The network address shown in addition to local one
-- Calculates and shows request duration
+- **Duraction Logs:** Calculates and shows the duration for each request
-- Prettifies the `Error` object if any exceptions are thrown
+- **Pretty Errors:** Prettifies the `Error` object if any exceptions are thrown

 ## Usage